 For the BCMS to be effective it must have people who will be responsible for it.
 The business will need to identify and assign responsibilities to those staff members within their roles.
 These staff members will be responsible to:

-The BCMS must have a clear organizational structure, and this can be linked to a responsibility matrix.
+The BCMS must have a clear organisational structure, and this can be linked to a responsibility matrix.

 Within the standard, a strong emphasis is placed upon the responsibility of senior management.
 An auditor will expect to see an active involvement from the senior management, not just during implementation, but throughout the lifetime of the Business Continuity Management System.